awesome-davian/awesome-reviews-kaist/paper-review/2022-spring-paper-review/cvpr-2021-GIRAFFE-eng.md

 ##  1. Problem definition

 Through Generative Adversarial Networks(GANs), people have succeeded in generating highly-realistc images and even learning disentangled representations without explicit supervision.
 However, operating in 2D domain had limitations due to the 3-dimensional nature of this world.
-Recent investigations started to focus on incorporating 3D representations using voxels or radiance fields, but was restricted to single objects scenes and showed less consistent results in high resolution and more complex images.
+Recent investigations started to focus on incorporating 3D representations using voxels or radiance fields, but was restricted to single object scenes and showed less consistent results in high resolution and more complex images.

 So this paper suggests incorporating a **compositional** 3D scene representation into the **generative** models, leading to more controllable image synthesis.